pantheon-systems/documentation/source/content/quicksilver.md

 ### New Relic Deploy Markers

-Use the [Pantheon New Relic Deploy Markers repository](https://github.com/pantheon-systems/quicksilver-examples/tree/main/new_relic_deploy) to automatically log changes to your site into New Relic's Deployments Page.
+Use the [Pantheon New Relic Deploy Markers repository](https://github.com/pantheon-systems/quicksilver-examples/tree/main/new_relic_deploy) to automatically log changes to your site into New Relic's Deployments page.
 This can be useful for keeping track of performance improvements.

 ### Search and Replace URLs on WordPress Sites

-Use the [Pantheon Search and Replace URLs on WordPress Sites repository](https://github.com/pantheon-systems/quicksilver-examples/tree/main/wp_search_replace) automatically find and replace URLs in the database of a WordPress website.
+Use the [Pantheon Search and Replace URLs on WordPress Sites repository](https://github.com/pantheon-systems/quicksilver-examples/tree/main/wp_search_replace) to automatically find and replace URLs in the database of a WordPress website.
 This is helpful for sites that have multiple domains in an environment.

 ### Slack Integration

 Use the [Pantheon Slack Integration repository](https://github.com/pantheon-systems/quicksilver-examples/tree/main/slack_notification) to integrate Slack notifications from your Pantheon project using Quicksilver.
-This script also shows you how to manage API keys outside of your site repository.
+This integration overview also provides information on how to manage API keys outside of your site repository.

 ### URL Checker

 Use the [Pantheon URL Checker repository](https://github.com/pantheon-systems/quicksilver-examples/tree/main/url_checker) to check specific URLs after a live deployment.
-This script also notifies of failures by email.
+This script also notifies you of failures by email.

 ### Webhooks

-Use the [Pantheon Quicksilver Webhooks repository](https://github.com/pantheon-systems/quicksilver-examples/tree/main/webhook) to learn how to post workflow data to an external URL for a generic Webhook implementation.
+Use the [Pantheon Quicksilver Webhooks repository](https://github.com/pantheon-systems/quicksilver-examples/tree/main/webhook) to post workflow data to an external URL for a generic Webhook implementation.

 ## Hooks